The subject of comfortable nurses’ shoes is something I hold close to my heart.

 The Four Main Types of Nurses Shoes Explained

-Nursing clogs appeared frequently in our top 10 and there is good reason for this.
+Nursing clogs appeared frequently in our top 10 and there is a good reason for this.
 Not only are they designed to be comfortable, they also provide superior support to the arch and heels.

 Furthermore, their protective design suits the demands of a busy medical environment.